 When accepting different payment methods such as bitcoins, altcoins, credit/debit cards, or processing merchant payouts in different currencies such as bitcoins, altcoins, or local fiat currency, additional payment broker and/or payout broker fees may be applied.
-These are not hidden fees as they are published by the brokers at the time of merchant sign-in for the broker service.
-Those fees are always charged to the merchant at the time of transaction settlement (payout), i.e. there are no any setup, upfront, or periodic fees.
+These are not hidden fees as they are published by the brokers.
+We expect those fees are will becharged to the merchant at the time of transaction settlement (payout), instead of any setup, upfront, or periodic fees.